YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

    ``$ mojito test app -c .``

 #.
-In a browser, open the file artifacts/test/coverage/lcov-report/index.html to see the
+In a browser, open the file ``artifacts/test/coverage/lcov-report/index.html`` to see the
    code coverage report.
 The report gives line and function coverage.

 #.
 Our application shouldn't have any syntax errors--if they did, we should file a GitHub
-   ticket with Mojito, but let's run the jslint command for both the application and our one mojit:
+   issue with Mojito, but let's run the ``jslint`` command for both the application and our one mojit:

    ::